damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 That way, a new coverage report will be published each time you push new code to GitLab!

-<i class="fa fa-info-circle" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i>
-Note that the pages deploy job will not be successful if a new commit appears on a branch that the CI pipeline runs for, before the deploy job has been started.
-{: .alert .alert-info}

 ## Using the code coverage report badge

 Once you have the code coverage report published with GitLab Pages, you may want to